Embed This Data

 - FDI Inflow:

 The individual income tax rate is a flat 10 percent, and the top corporate tax rate is 25 percent.
-Other taxes include a value-added tax (VAT) and an excise tax.
-The overall tax burden equals 31.9 percent of GDP.
-Government spending is equal to 35.3 percent of total domestic output.
-The budget balance has turned to a slight deficit, and public debt is about 40 percent of GDP.
-Strong mining growth has helped to boost the fiscal account.
+Other taxes include a value-added tax and an excise tax.
+The overall tax burden equals 23.7 percent of total domestic income.
+Government spending has amounted to 37.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 9.4 percent of GDP.
+Public debt is equivalent to 76.5 percent of GDP.